The Student Career Roadmap for international students

 'next' - Saarland University's on-campus employment fair

-Once a year, the Career Center offers the on-campus job fair 'next', which connects employers with students from different disciplines.
+Once a year, the Career Center organizes the on-campus job fair 'next', which connects employers with students from different disciplines.

 Job Board - The Federal Employment Agency's searchable database

-This job database maintained by the Federal Employment Agency offers job opportunities in the various federal states.
+This searchable job database maintained by the Federal Employment Agency lists job opportunities throughout Germany.

-Sign up for one of the voluntary programmes available at the university and broaden your horizon!
+Why not sign up for one of the university’s voluntary programmes

 MBA - European Management